Polarization transport in optical fibers beyond Rytov's law: Results

 To illustrate the polarization dynamics derived above, we consider the example of an optical fiber whose baseline forms a helix.
 In this case, the Fermi--Walker transport for the orthonormal frame \eqref{eq:FW derivative}, as well as the polarization transport equation for the Jones vector \eqref{eq:jones transport covariant}, can be solved exactly.

 We start by defining the curve $\gamma$, representing the baseline of the optical fiber, as

-where $s$ is the arc length, $R$ is the radius of the helix, $2 \pi H$ is the height increase of the helix along the $z$-axis after one turn in the $xy$-plane, and $\alpha = (R^2 + H^2)^{-1/2}$.
+where $s$ is the arc length, $R$ is the radius of the helix, $2 \pi H$ is the increase in height of the helix along the $z$-axis after one turn in the $xy$-plane, and $\alpha = (R^2 + H^2)^{-1/2}$.
 The curve $\gamma$ has constant curvature and torsion

 and the Fermi--Walker transported orthonormal frame $(\tangent, e_1, e_2)$ can be constructed explicitly using \cref{eq:fermi_frame}.
 This frame is illustrated in \cref{fig:fiber}.

 At some reference point $s = 0$ on the fiber, the vectors $e_1$ and $e_2$ can be aligned with the initial orientation of transverse electric field lines of the linearly polarized fiber modes given in \cref{fig:plot:polarization}.
 Then, the Fermi--Walker transport of $e_1$ and $e_2$ along $\gamma$ describes the lowest-order frequency-independent transport law for the polarization of the electromagnetic field along the optical fiber.
 This is referred to as Rytov’s law, and has been experimentally observed in Refs. \cite{Ross1984,1986PhRvL..57..937T}.